Dissipative Unimodular Gravity: Linking Energy Diffusion to Bulk Viscosity as an Alternative to $\Lambda$CDM under DESI DR2 Data: Late-time Cosmological model

-where $\nu$ is an arbitrary dimensionless parameter and $\xi_{0}^{\nu}\equiv \xi_{0}|\nu|^{1/2}$ is also a dimensionless parameter, with $\xi_{0}>0$ and, therefore, $\xi>0$ in order to be consistent with the second law of thermodynamics~\cite{Weinberg:1971mx}.
-The motivations for these choices are: \begin{itemize} \item[\textbf{i)}] Considering the physical argument that an expanding universe is not expected to have a static vacuum energy density, several models have been proposed in the literature, such as the running vacuum models, in which the vacuum energy density has a certain time dependence.
+\begin{itemize} \item[\textbf{i)}] As previously mentioned, at the classical level, UG is the simplest modification of GR that allows for the inclusion of non-conservative phenomena \cite{Josset:2016vrq, pellecchia2026darkenergygenesismodeling}.
+Nevertheless, the evolution equations in this framework must be completed by specifying a well-defined diffusion function $Q(t)$ to obtain well-defined dynamics.
+One can instead propose a phenomenological ansatz and assume dissipative effects within the dark sector as an effective response to the energy flux present in the modified Eq.~(\ref{UGconservation}). \item[\textbf{ii)}] Considering the physical argument that an expanding universe is not expected to have a static vacuum energy density, several models have been proposed in the literature, such as the running vacuum models, in which the vacuum energy density has a certain time dependence.
 In particular, the most general time dependence of this energy density is given by the implicit expression $\rho_{\text{vac}}(H,\dot{H})=\Lambda+\nu H^{2}+\tilde{\nu}\dot{H}$ (where we identify $3c_{0}\to\Lambda$, $3\nu\to\nu$, and $3\tilde{\nu}\to\tilde{\nu}$ in~\cite{Sola:2015rra}), with $\nu$ and $\tilde{\nu}$ being dimensionless parameters motivated by perturbative results of Quantum Field Theory in a curved classical background~\cite{parker_toms_2009}.
 From Eqs.~\eqref{UGfluids}, \eqref{UGpressures}, and \eqref{diffusion}, we can define $p_{\text{vac}}=-\rho_{\text{vac}}$ with $\rho_{\text{vac}}\equiv\Lambda+Q=\Lambda+\nu H^{2}$, i.e., $\tilde{\nu}=0$, which is the most studied case in scenarios with variable vacuum energy density.
-Moreover, Eq.~\eqref{diffusion} is similar (but not identical) to the expression $Q\propto\rho$ studied in~\cite{Corral:2020lxt} in the standard UG framework (without dissipation), which shows competitive results in describing cosmological data from SNe~Ia and OHD. \item[\textbf{ii)}] The parameterization $\xi\propto H$ is one of the most studied in the literature, in which the bulk viscosity is proportional to the expansion rate of the universe~\cite{Normann:2016jns}.
+Moreover, Eq.~\eqref{diffusion} is similar (but not identical) to the expression $Q\propto\rho$ studied in~\cite{Corral:2020lxt} in the standard UG framework (without dissipation), which shows competitive results in describing cosmological data from SNe~Ia and OHD. \item[\textbf{iii)}] The parameterization $\xi\propto H$ is one of the most studied in the literature, in which the bulk viscosity is proportional to the expansion rate of the universe~\cite{Normann:2016jns}.
 A running vacuum model with bulk viscous DM in the GR framework was studied in Ref.~\cite{Sarath:2022odb,Cruz:2023dzn}.
 In the former, the parameterization $\xi=\xi_{0}H$ was used, while in the latter, the novel parameterization $\xi=\xi_{0}H\Omega_{m}^{s}$ was employed.
-The novelty of our work lies in the fact that the ``running'' is an apparent effect of the nonconservation of the energy-momentum tensor in UG~\cite{Corral:2020lxt}, and it is related to the bulk viscosity. \item[\textbf{iii)}] Our choice also has the following meaning in terms of the origin of the dissipative effect on the main fluid that fills the universe: since $\xi\propto |Q|^{1/2}$, the dissipative process that experiment the main fluid can be interpreted as a consequence of the additional energy in the non conservation of the energy momentum tensor, due to the energy diffusion that characterizes the UG framework.
-Since Eq.(\ref{UGfluids}) is not modified by the inclusion of dissipation, where the $Q$ term effectively influences the expansion rate, it is more natural to assume the above interpretation for the ansätze chosen for the dissipation.
+The novelty of our work lies in the fact that the ``running'' is an apparent effect of the nonconservation of the energy-momentum tensor in UG~\cite{Corral:2020lxt}, and it is related to the bulk viscosity. \item[\textbf{iv)}] Our choice also has the following meaning in terms of the origin of the dissipative effect on the main fluid that fills the universe: since $\xi\propto |Q|^{1/2}$, the dissipative process that experiment the main fluid can be interpreted as a consequence of the energy flux $\dot{Q}$ that contributes to change the main fluid energy density through Eq.~(\ref{UGconservation}).
+Moreover, as Eq.(\ref{UGfluids}) is not modified by the inclusion of dissipation, the $Q$ term effectively influences the expansion rate, and therefore, it is more natural to assume the above interpretation for the Ansatz chosen for the dissipation.